-Color Display Quality – Usually not that important and this is the thing that drives Monitor prices up the most.
+Color Accuracy – Usually not that important (for animation) and this is the thing that drives Monitor prices up the most.
 But do read on:

-Yes, you should get a Monitor that is large enough, or even two and more Monitors, so your Software User Interface, Viewport and previews and potential Image/Video References fit neatly without you having to change between different windows all the time.
+Yes, you should get a Monitor that is large enough, or even two and more Monitors, so your Software User Interface, Viewport, previews, and potential Image/Video References fit neatly without you having to change between different windows all the time.

 Having a higher Resolution helps with fitting more on your Monitors, though beware that there are still some Applications out there that scale their Interfaces and on-screen Text with the Resolution of the Monitor.

-So having a high res display (such as 4k) might make the UI Text extremely small.
-Usually, Windows compensates this by trying to scale it back up, but that doesn’t always work well and might result in a blurry UI.
+So having a high-res display (such as 4k) might make the UI Text extremely small.
+Usually, Windows compensates for this by trying to scale it back up, but that doesn’t always work well and might result in a blurry UI.

 Probably the most expensive feature in a Monitor is getting a high-quality IPS Panel instead of a TN Panel.

-You might have already seen, that some Monitors cost around 200$ and some other with seemingly the exact same features are 600$ and up.
+You might have already seen that some Monitors cost around 200$ and some others with seemingly the exact same features are 600$ and up.

 This is usually because the built-in Panel type is an IPS (In-Plane-Switching) Panel and not a lower quality TN Panel.

-IPS Panels have better Contrast and Color Display.
+IPS Panels have better Contrast and Color Accuracy.

-You should get one if you are doing lots of Color Grading, Post-Production, Color-accurate Print, Web or Broadcasting Work.
+You need an IPS Panel Display only if you are doing lots of Color Grading, Post-Production, Color-accurate Print, Web, or Broadcasting Work.

 If all you do is Animate or Model in your 3D Software and you usually just use the standard shaded or Wireframe view, you can save some money and get a regular TN-Panel Monitor.

-It’s much cheaper, it’s fun, you gain knowledge about how a Computer works and what parts it is made up of and with this knowledge, you can upgrade and fix most Problems that you might run into later on your own.
+It’s much cheaper, it’s fun, you gain knowledge about how a computer works and what parts it consists of and with this knowledge, you can upgrade and fix most problems that you might run into later on your own.

 Some Build notes: